 Experience life in Belize while studying crocodilians and their wetland habitats.
-One on one, you train alongside Research Biologist, Cherie Chenot-Rose, and Croc Behaviorist & expert Wrangler, Vince Rose, while assisting with evening croc eye-shine surveys and crocodile conservation in Belize.
+One on one, you train alongside Field Biologist & Expert Croc Wrangler, Chris Summers, while assisting with evening croc eye-shine surveys and crocodile conservation in Belize.

 Evan Sims is a graduate of the University of Montana where he obtained a Bachelors of Science in Wildlife Biology.
 After college Evan joined the Peace Corps for a short stint, where he lived in the Philippines volunteering as a Coastal Resource Management Extension Worker.
 Evan has also had a wide variety of jobs in the wildlife field, working with snowshoe hares, jackrabbits, goshawks, and desert bighorn sheep.
 However, for the last two seasons, he has worked in the field of tourism and recreation, where he worked with a local fly-fishing company.
-Evan hopes to add to ACES by applying not only his degree but by applying all his knowledge and work experience he has gained throughout the past several years.
+Evan was able to apply not only his degree, but his knowledge and work experience with various other types of wildlife, to aid ACES in our mission.

 Anthony trained at ACES January thru March 2012.
 He gained important insight, experience, and training in crocodile research and conservation methods to apply to his charitable nonprofit organization, The Tomistoma Fund, to help protect endangered Tomistoma overseas.